 Titan Travel is a trading name of Acromas Holidays Ltd, which is a member of ABTA with membership number Y274X.
 ABTA and ABTA members help holidaymakers to get the most from their travel and assist them when things do not go according to plan.
 Acromas is obliged to maintain a high standard of service to you by ABTA’s Code of Conduct.
 For further information about ABTA, the Code of Conduct and the arbitration scheme available to you if you have a complaint, contact ABTA, 30 Park Street, London SE1 9EQ.
 Tel 020 3117 0500 or visit abta.com

 Acromas Holidays Ltd also holds an Air Travel Organiser’s Licence issued by the Civil Aviation Authority (ATOL number 0308).
-All the flights and flight-inclusive holidays [on our website] [we offer - as appropriate] are financially protected by the ATOL scheme.
+All the flights and flight-inclusive holidays are financially protected by the ATOL scheme.
 When you pay you will be supplied with an ATOL Certificate.
-This lists the flight, accommodation, car hire and/or other services that are financially protected, where you can get information on what this means for you and who to contact if things go wrong.
-Please ask for it and check to ensure that everything you booked is listed on it.
-For more information about financial protection and the ATOL Certificate go to www.atol.org.uk/ATOLCertificate.
+Please ask for it and check to ensure that everything you have booked (flights, hotels and other services) is listed on it.
+For more information about financial protection and the ATOL Certificate go to: www.atol.org.uk/ATOLCertificate.
 We, or the suppliers identified on your ATOL Certificate, will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
-In some cases, where either we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with the services you have bought or a suitable alternative (at no extra cost to you).
+In some cases, where neither we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with the services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).

 3. Our guarantee on price